This is a simple guide on how to come up with a saas or micro saas idea and organically validate it quickly (i.e. get customers to pay you for it).

 - Add the copy from the site to the pre-sale campaign on Gumroad.

 - Add a ‘widget’ to Carrd and connect it to Gumroad using the existing easy integration feature.

 - Purchase a domain name.

 Now the site is ready you can start promoting it in various places to see how the market reacts.
 In step 3 the distribution channels should determine where to look, however, we’re going to get specific.

 An easy method is to find relevant subreddits using Anvaka (Github tool) or Subreddit Stats.
 A great place to start is with r/copywriting and r/artificialintelligence since they’re both related to the product we’re building.

 Using the Anvaka tool we get the following results when typing in r/copywriting:

-The tool providers a spider map of all the connected subreddits that users are active in.
-The highlighted ones are most relevant.
+The tool provides a spider map of all the connected subreddits that users are active in.
+The highlighted ones are the most relevant.

 You can create some insightful or high-value posts such as the following: